MILVLG/anetqa-code/hcrn/README.md

 Download the list of qa_id under different classification systems [here]()

-you can use them to analyze the details of the results
+You can use them to analyze the details of the results

 #### Updated and added code files